 2. Rose petals in the bathtub are not too obvious.
 Nor is a bottle of (good) champagne, or chocolate-dipped strawberries.
 It’s awesome to present your love with something unique to them—like new spelunking equipment—but traditional signifiers of romance carry a certain dark power: chocolate, warm water, essence of roses and alcohol are an age old formula for a reason.
 Call ahead and see if your hotel has a V-Day special offering any or all of them.
 If not, most hotels will be happy to arrange champagne and flowers.
 Traveling with friends?
 Skip this step and go directly to the spa or mountain bike trails.

 3. Choose a hotel that suits your romantic state.
 You don’t want to be disrupting all the Newly-in-Loves around you in a genteel, Southern, 8-room inn by swapping stories about last night’s riotous activities with your besties over breakfast scones and jam.
-Leave the intimate parlors to lovers and choose a big city hotel, a ski resort or a Palm Springs pool party with bikini-clad waitresses.
+Leave the intimate parlors to lovers and choose a big city hotel, a ski resort or a resort swimming pool with bikini-clad waitresses.

 4. Enjoy where you are.
 Valentine’s Day can be a red velvet-covered minefield of high expectations.
 If you catch yourself staring at your beloved about half way through a 17-dish tasting menu (or it could be three-quarters of the way through, you lost track somewhere between the quail’s egg topped with foam and the sous-vide pork belly) thinking: “Really?
 This is it?
 This guy?” — relax.
 Valentine’s Day is just a day.
 Appreciate the room, the food, the wonderful, perfectly-imperfect person across from you, and yourself.